 On October 22, following an official meeting of Sofia Mayor, Mrs. Yordanka Fandakova, and the mayor of Vienna, Mr. Michael Ludwig, the two cities signed a City-to-City Agreement to provide business support to companies that want to start operations in the partner capital.
-The agreement mainly targets companies from the Financial technologies and Biotechnology and Life Sciences sectors.
+The agreement targets companies from various sectors, such as Financial technologies, ICT, Creative Industries, Biotechnology and Life Sciences, and others.

 The agreement was signed by the executive directors of the business agencies of the two cities – Mr. Gerhard Hirczi, managing director of Vienna Business Agency and Mr. Vladimir Danailov, CEO of Sofia Investment Agency.
 Under the agreement, entrepreneurs from Sofia, willing to start business in Vienna and companies from Vienna that want to launch operations in Sofia will receive initial support for a co-working office, information, contacts with investors and participants in the ecosystem in the respective sector, accommodation in the city, etc.